logzio/logz-docs/_source/logzio_collections/_log-sources/azure/azure-activity-logs.md

 3. Stream data to the new event hubs

+    So far in this process, you've deployed 2 event hubs and 2 function apps (one each for logs and metrics).

-    Now you'll need to configure Azure to stream activity logs the event hubs you just deployed.
+    Now you'll need to configure Azure to stream activity logs to the event hubs you just deployed.
-    When new data comes into the event hub, the function apps will forward that data to Logz.io.
+    When data comes into the event hubs, the function apps will forward that data to Logz.io.

     In the search bar, type "Activity", and then click **Activity log**.
     This brings you to the _Activity log_ page.